-Our mission at Enterprise is to make home and community places of pride, power and belonging.
+Our mission is to make home and community places of pride, power and belonging.
 Building to Heal: A Framework for Holistic Community Development guides practitioners through the purpose and importance of bringing a healing-centered approach to community development and outlines the principles and strategies to achieve this goal.

 Why is a healing-centered approach needed now?

 Whether dealing with a natural disaster, pandemic, violence or economic challenges, racism is a root cause of why people of color face disproportionate trauma and adverse outcomes due to these challenges.
 Faced with this complex yet unmistakable reality, individuals, communities and organizations are all asking, "What is needed?”
 A clear response from people across the spectrum is that a healing-centered approach is needed.

 Based on decades of investment in affordable housing and in the resilience, well-being and upward mobility of low-income communities, we have learned that when community members define resilience, they explain it in terms of the traumas and chronic stresses that require them to be resilient.
 They share stories of individual, collective and intergenerational trauma.
 They also talk about the sources of their resilience – the deep reserves of individual, cultural and community strength that they draw upon in challenging times.
 Evidence and experience show that culture, connection and power are central to healing.

 Often in community development, we focus on solving a problem in a community.
 So, for example, we address racism by striving to be “anti-racist."
 Our colleague Chandra Christmas-Rouse explains how, in a healing-centered approach, the focus turns tobuilding on a community’s existing values, traditions and cultures.
 "That conversation is based in abundance instead of scarcity and in assets instead of deficits.
 It is much more about pro-liberation, pro-joy, pro-healing – all of the practices that allow communities, my community, to be our very best,” she says.